ministryofjustice/apvs/alpha/database/README.md

 This is the place for database configuration and scripts.

 #### MySQL:

-##### Connect to database container:
-You can interact with the mysql database by connecting to it's container with `docker exec -it apvs_mysql_1 mysql --user=apvs --password=apvs apvs`
+You can interact with the mysql database directly by connecting to it's container with `docker exec -it apvs_mysql_1 mysql --user=apvs --password=apvs apvs`

 #### Knex:
 In order to interact with the database using the `Knex` library it will need to be installed globally with `npm install knex -g`.